For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 How to test a basketball-card timing lane#

-Use the 10 PM-12 AM ET finding as a controlled experiment.
+Use the Saturday 4 PM-6 PM ET finding as a controlled experiment.

 The goal is not to find a magic hour.
-The goal is to find a repeatable lane where your inventory, buyers, and competition pressure make sense together.
+It is to find a basketball lane where rookie chasers, star-player collectors, slab buyers, or break fillers are active without too many lookalike rooms.

 Pick one normal format.
 For example: